Singular persistent homology with geometrically parallelizable computation

-\begin{proof} It is easy to argue that an element of the kernel forces pairwise cancellations in the images of the homomorphisms induced from $-j_{\alpha}$ and $i_{\alpha'}$.
+\begin{proof} Since all of the double intersections are disjoint from each other, an element of the kernel forces pairwise cancellations in the images of the homomorphisms induced from $-j_{\alpha}$ and $i_{\alpha'}$.
 Finiteness of a sum representing the kernel element guarantees that all summands are 0. \end{proof}